 During the First and Second World Wars we know that at least 1,500 nurses gave their lives in, or as a direct result of, their service.
 In 2011 the Nursing Memorial Appeal was established to ensure their sacrifice would never be forgotten.

 Here's what we've done so far and - with your generous help – will continue to do to establish their legacy.

-To create and maintain a permanent memorial that lists the name of every nurse who died.
-We intend to unveil this at the National Memorial Arboretum by November 2018.
+In WWI armistice centenary year, we realised our ambition to create a permanent memorial that lists the name of every nurse who died.

 We offer our heartfelt thanks for donations all sizes.
 The memorial simply won't be possible without you.

 If you prefer you can send a cheque payable to

 c/o Naval and Military Club,